 Remember when I told you I baked a chocolate cake and forgot to add the sugar?
 That really happened.
 And this is that cake.
 Not the actual cake you see in these pictures, but the cake that came right before it.
 It was, as you can imagine, completely revolting.
 If you’re ever wondering what chocolate cake tastes like without sugar, the answer is bitter salty cardboard.

 However.
 When you add all the ingredients like you’re supposed to, this chocolate cake is a DREAM.
 A dark crumb with pronounced chocolate flavor.
 Each forkful is soft, velvety, and majorly moist.
 Nothing about this cake is for the faint of heart.

 3 Parts to Tuxedo Cake

 First, the cake.

-The chocolate cake is like my chocolate cream cheese bundt cake (same picture of the batter ↑), which stems from this triple chocolate cake.
+The chocolate cake is like my chocolate cream cheese bundt cake (same picture of the batter ↑), which is adapted from my favorite chocolate cake.
 The difference between those two is the sour cream.
 I sub out some liquid and sub in sour cream.
 Why?
 Sour cream yields a slightly denser cake and an even moister crumb.
 A crumb so moist, it sticks to the fork and melts on your tongue.
 I highly recommend enhancing the cake’s chocolate flavor with espresso powder.
 The cake will not taste like coffee at all; rather, the espresso powder adds depth to the cake’s chocolate flavor.

 In addition to buttermilk (this acid is a must!), you’ll need hot liquid in the cake batter.
 Why?
 The hot liquid encourages the cocoa powder to bloom and dissolve instead of just sitting there.
 For the hot liquid, I highly recommend hot coffee.
 Again, the cake will not taste like coffee! 🙂 Or you can use hot water.